 Matteo Correggia "Anthos" 2014

-A dry version of this varietal more often associated with sweet frizzante.
+A dry version of this variety more often associated with sweet frizzante.
 Smells like spring in bloom.
 Light in color but packs a punch.

 Decapo "Majoli" Ruché di Castagnole Monferrato 2014